awsdocs/amazon-workmail-administration-guide/doc_source/inbound-dmarc.md

 # Enforcing DMARC policies on incoming email<a name="inbound-dmarc"></a>

-Email domains use DNS records for security\.
+Email domains use Domain Name System \(DNS\) records for security\.
 They protect your users from common attacks such as spoofing or phishing\.
 DNS records often include Domain\-based Message Authentication, Reporting, and Conformance \(DMARC\) records, which are set by the domain owner that sends the email\.
 DMARC records include policies that specify actions to take when an email fails a DMARC check\.
 You can choose whether to enforce the DMARC policy on emails being sent to your organization\.

 New Amazon WorkMail organizations have DMARC enforcement turned on by default\.